iknalos/Image-Classifier/README.md

 ## 🔬 How It Works

 ### Camera & Filter
-The app is designed for the **Basler daA2500** camera fitted with a custom **9×9 Fabry-Pérot mosaic filter**.
-Each raw TIFF captured by this camera contains 81 spectral channels interleaved in a repeating tile pattern across the sensor.
+The app is designed for snapshot mosaic cameras fitted with a custom **N×N Fabry-Pérot mosaic filter**.
+Each raw TIFF captured contains spectral channels interleaved in a repeating tile pattern across the sensor.
 The app demosaics this raw image to extract each band separately.

 ### Pipeline

 ```
-Raw TIFF  →  Demosaic (81 bands)  →  ROI extraction  →  Patch features  →  Classifier  →  Prediction
+Raw TIFF  →  Demosaic (N² bands)  →  ROI extraction  →  Patch features  →  Classifier  →  Prediction
 ```

-1. **Demosaicing** — separates the 9×9 tile pattern into 81 individual spectral band images
+1. **Demosaicing** — separates the mosaic tile pattern into individual spectral band images
-2. **ROI selection** — user defines two regions of interest on the wine liquid
+2. **ROI selection** — user defines two regions of interest on the sample
-3. **Patch extraction** — each ROI is divided into 30×30 px sub-patches; each patch produces a 162-dimensional feature vector (81 normalised band means + 81 band standard deviations)
+3. **Patch extraction** — each ROI is divided into 30×30 px sub-patches; each patch produces a feature vector of normalised band means + band standard deviations
 4. **Training** — ensemble classifier trained with Leave-One-Image-Out cross-validation to prevent data leakage
 5. **Prediction** — patches from new images are classified individually; final prediction is the average confidence across all patches